martyput/MDP_book/00 Book Overview/README.md

 This repository contains the Preface, introductions to Parts I, II and III, all   chapter summaries and preprints of Chapters 1-5  of the forthcoming book "Markov Decision Processes and Reinforcement Learning" by Martin Puterman and Tim Chan.
 The book is now in production.
 Please share any comments on material or typos with the authors ASAP.

+The files were updated on August 15, 2025 to fix broken links.

 # Book Objective

 The intent of the book is to provide a rigorous yet accessible foundation to Markov decision processes (MDPs) and reinforcement learning (RL) by focussing on finite state and action models.
 The book is divided into three parts: Preliminaries, Classical Models, Reinforcement Learning.
 It is not intended to cover all the latest work on RL but to provide a solid foundation for the reader to jump into current research.
 The book also contains a chapter on partially observed MDPs (POMDPs) but will not cover continuous time models which at this time do not appear to be a major research focus.